craigmiller160/tomcat-csrf-filter/README.md

 </dependency>
 ```

+NOTE: It is expected that the consuming project will be on a 4.x version of this library.

 ## Adding the Filter

 The `RestCsrfPreventionFilter` needs to be manually added to the servlet it needs to filter.
 How this is done will vary based on the implementation, be it Tomcat, Spring Embedded Tomcat, Jetty, etc.